moritzheiber/hugo-blog-website/content/post/creating-a-solid-docker-base-image.md

 That is also why the process you're specifying in your `Dockerfile`'s `CMD` instruction is started with `PID 1`.
 It's a close resemblance of what defines Unix as a whole.

 Look at your process list right now, using `top` or `ps` for example, and you will find the process `init` claiming that very same `PID`.
-It's the core of very Unix operating system, the mother of all processes.
+It's the core of every Unix operating system, the mother of all processes.
 Once you have internalized this concept, that every single process on Unix is a child of `init`, you will understand the environment a Docker container is supposed to live in: No-frills, bare kernel exposure.
 The minimum for any process to live on.

 That's our starting point